CamilleScholtz/melonbar/README.md

 is where most of the configuration happens.
 Here is a short explanation of each parameter from left to right:

-* The name of the block, this is and gets used as the name of the block map key. (`string`)
+* The name of the block, this is gets used as the name of the block map key. (`string`)
 * The initial string the block should display. (`string`)
 * The width of the block. (`int`)
 * The aligment of the text, this can be `'l'` for left aligment, `'c'`